HarleyOtos/alx-frontend-javascript/0x00-ES6_basic/README.md

 * JavaScript
 * ES6

+### Learning Objectives

+*   What ES6 is
+*   New features introduced in ES6
+*   The difference between a constant and a variable
+*   Block-scoped variables
+*   Arrow functions and function parameters default to them
+*   Rest and spread function parameters
+*   String templating in ES6
+*   Object creation and their properties in ES6
+*   Iterators and for-of loops

 ### General Requirements
 * All your files will be executed on Ubuntu 18.04 LTS using NodeJS 12.11.x
 * Allowed editors: `vi`, `vim`, `emacs`, `Visual Studio Code`